What is an alum stone and how do you use it?

 How does it work?

 Unlike other deodorants, alum stones don't cover up body odor with fragrances or perfumes.
 Instead, the salt works to stop odor-producing bacteria from ever forming in the first place.
 As a mineral salt, it is naturally antimicrobial and antiseptic, which allows it to fight bacteria.
 Think of it as a layer of salt that sits on the surface of your skin and keeps odor at bay.
-It leaves zero scent on the skin and it's hypoallergenic which is great for sensitive skin.
+It leaves zero scent on the skin which is great for sensitive skin.
 Plus, it's a clear salt, so there's no white streaks!